Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 net user adams /domain /add /homedir:C:\users\adams

-In the above command, the net user creates a new user with the name adams in the domain and set up the home directory path for the user to C:\users\adams
+The net user command creates a new user with the name adams in the domain and sets up the home directory path for the user to C:\users\adams

 # Set the home directory path for existing user garyw